ritua2/BOINCatTACC/api/README.md

 MIDAS (Multiple Input Docker Automation System) is a TACC tool designed for automatic dockerization.
 For more information on MIDAS, consult the *processing_files* files directory, it contains example and a README guide.
 Use the following syntax to upload a file:
 	*curl -F file=@FILE http://SERVER_IP:5085/boincserver/v2/midas/token=TOKEN*

+Users are each assigned an allocation and allowed to submit images and jobs as long as these allocation is not exceeded.
+To check the user's images, as well as their size, do: